Canadian Student Loans

 Government student loans do not accumulate interest between years of study (providing the break is less than six months).
 You do not need to repay them until after you've completed your program.

-If you have Canadian student loans from previous years and you are continuing with full-time* studies, you must inform your loan providers that you are doing so by filling out a Schedule 2 form.
+If you have Canadian student loans from previous years and you are continuing with full-time* studies but are not applying for a new loan, you must inform your loan providers that you are doing so by filling out a Schedule 2 form.
 This will ensure that your loans do not go into repayment.
-Please contact the Student Finance office at 1-800-645-2275 or stop in to the Student Finance office when you arrive on campus to request your forms.
+You can find the form on canlearn.ca (only print one page), complete your portion and bring it to Academic Services to be completed in early September or January.

-* Full-time is defined as being nine credit hours per semester or more in the college or six credit hours per semester or more in the seminary.
+* Eligibilty for full-time loans requires a minimum 60% course load: nine credit hours per semester or more in the college or six credit hours per semester or more in the seminary.

 Banks charge interest on the amount borrowed; specifics differ between banks.
 Please inquire with your personal lending institution.